onetimesecret/site-policy/onetime-toms.md

 - Application and data tiers are architecturally separated: application servers hold the system-level secret required for key derivation; database servers store encrypted Secret Content but do not hold or have access to that secret.
 - The object class and identifier are bound as Additional Authenticated Data (AAD), ensuring ciphertext cannot be transplanted between records.

-*Organizational:* Regional data isolation policy (DPA §12): Company Personal Data collected within a regional environment is not transferred to infrastructure outside that region, with the two limited exceptions set out in DPA §12.2: Stripe billing data (covered by the EU-US, UK Extension, and Swiss-US Data Privacy Frameworks, with Standard Contractual Clauses retained as a fallback) and transient edge-network TLS termination on the multi-tenant tiers, with traffic re-encrypted into the regional environment.
+*Organizational:* Regional data isolation policy (DPA §12): Company Personal Data collected within a regional environment is not transferred to infrastructure outside that region, with the limited exceptions set out in DPA §12.2: Stripe billing data (covered by the EU-US, UK Extension, and Swiss-US Data Privacy Frameworks, with Standard Contractual Clauses retained as a fallback); transient edge-network TLS termination on the multi-tenant tiers, with traffic re-encrypted into the regional environment; and centralized error monitoring on a self-hosted, EU-hosted Sentry instance with client- and server-side data scrubbing.

 ### 1.4 Pseudonymization and Encryption (Art.
 32(1)(a); Art.
 25(1))